Antjonz/Insurance_policy_portfolio_Analyzer/README.md

 ---

+## C# version

+I also remade the data generator in C# as a second learning exercise.
+Once I had the Python version working I wanted to see how the same logic translates.
+It uses the Bogus library which does the same job as Faker in Python.

+To run it, just double-click `run_csharp.bat`.
+You'll need the .NET 8 SDK installed first.

+The output is the same 5 CSV files — so it doesn't matter which script you run, Power BI setup is identical either way.

+---

 ## Notes

 - Every time you run the script you get the same data (seeds are fixed at 42) — useful if you want to share the project and have the same numbers